JetBrains/intellij-sdk-docs/topics/appendix/resources/php_extension_point_list.md

 </tldr>

-63 Extension Points and 11 Listeners for PHP
+63 Extension Points and 11 Listeners

 See [](intellij_platform_extension_point_list.md) for IntelliJ Platform.